VII-77/Levqor-9.0/replit.md

-# Levqor X 9.0 — V13.1 Enterprise
+# Levqor X 9.0 — V13.2 Global Launch Edition

 ## Overview

 Levqor X is a comprehensive data backup and retention management platform offering Done-For-You (DFY) service tiers.
 It features a Python Flask backend API, a Next.js frontend, a PostgreSQL database, and integrates with Stripe for billing.
 The platform is configured for production, including live Stripe credentials and automatic Vercel deployments.

-**Latest Updates (V13.1):**
-- **MEGA-PHASE 1:** AI UX layer with 6 production components (1,665 lines), professional branding, design tokens, homepage animations
-- **MEGA-PHASE 2:** Complete i18n infrastructure for 4 languages (EN/DE/FR/ES), currency formatting utilities, locale-aware routing with auth protection
-- **MEGA-PHASE 3 (COMPLETE):** All 4 AI components wired to backend APIs, metrics instrumentation across all endpoints, Exit Intent Modal deployed on pricing page.
-Production-ready AI experience with observability.
-- **MEGA-PHASE 7 (COMPLETE 2025-11-24):** Global i18n upgrade to 40 languages with 3-tier classification, 9 Tier-1 full translations (en/de/fr/es/pt/it/hi/ar/zh-Hans), multilingual AI response prefixes, all Blueprint invariants preserved.
-- **MEGA-PHASE 8 (COMPLETE 2025-11-24):** Real multilingual AI with GPT-4o-mini integration across all 4 endpoints (chat, workflow, debug, onboarding).
-Strict cost controls (256 tokens, 10s timeout), pricing-invariant prompts, robust fallbacks, OpenAI metrics tracking.
-Zero Blueprint drift.

-The V12.12 Enterprise upgrade focused on enhancing reliability, resiliency, observability, monitoring, and automating enterprise support while maintaining backward compatibility.
+Key capabilities include a 4-layer autonomous operator system, multilingual AI with GPT-4o-mini integration, and global internationalization supporting 40 languages.
+The project aims for viral growth and authority building through features like a Workflow Library, AI Workflow Creator, Community/AI Operators Network, and a Founder's Playbook.

 ## User Preferences